edgeimpulse/workshop-advantech-jetson-nano/README.md

 ## Prepare your dataset

-In most of machine learning projects, collecting data and preparing your dataset is a long and repetitive task.
-During this workshop, you will be taught how to use a video as the datasource, how to extract sequences of the video (optional but convenient) and finally how to extract frames from the video sequences.
+In most machine learning projects, collecting data and preparing your dataset is a long and repetitive task.
+During this workshop, you will be taught how to use a video as the data source, how to extract sequences of the video (optional but convenient) and finally how to extract frames from the video sequences.

-*Edge Impulse core engineering team is currently working on adding video support directly from the studio to ease this process but as of December 2021 it is not yet publicly available.*
+*Edge Impulse core engineering team is currently working on adding video support directly from the studio to ease this process but as of December 2021, it is not yet publicly available.*

-To obtain an extract of one of the dataset we will be seeing together, download it from here: [dataset](https://edgeimpulse-public.s3.fr-par.scw.cloud/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/dataset.mp4)
+To obtain an extract of one of the datasets we will be seeing together, download it from here: [dataset](https://edgeimpulse-public.s3.fr-par.scw.cloud/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/Advantech-Workshop/dataset.mp4)

 ### Extract frames from a video source

-I created two python script to help you do that.
+I created two python scripts to help you do that.
 They can be found under this Github repository.

-*The following actions has been tested on the Jetson Nano 2GB Developer Kit.
+*The following actions have been tested on the Jetson Nano 2GB Developer Kit.
 It should also work on your laptop as long as you have python3 installed properly, Edge Impulse CLI installed (you need Node v14 or higher installed) and a few python packages.
 All the needed dependencies are already installed on the Jetson Nano.*

 First clone this repository: